-Tor functions like a layered series of proxy servers that route your traffic in a zig-zag around the Internet before it reaches your destination (the layers give rise to the name, which stands for The Onion Router).
+Tor functions like a layered series of proxy servers that route your traffic in a zig-zag around the internet before it reaches your destination (the layers give rise to the name, which stands for The Onion Router).

 There are at least three hops your data travels through.